-Upper Montclair is a suburban neighborhood (based on population density) located in Montclair, New Jersey.
+Upper Montclair is an urban neighborhood (based on population density) located in Montclair, New Jersey.

-Upper Montclair real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and small apartment buildings.
+Upper Montclair real estate is primarily made up of large (four, five or more bedroom) to medium sized (three or four bedroom) single-family homes and small apartment buildings.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Upper Montclair neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 1940 and 1969.

-Also, in the Upper Montclair neighborhood, many people's commute means walking from the bedroom to the home office.
-NeighborhoodScout's analysis found that 14.3% of residents worked from home.
-This may not seem like a large number, but Scout's research shows that this is a higher percentage of people working from home than 97.0% of the neighborhoods in America.
+In the Upper Montclair neighborhood, many people's commute means walking from the bedroom to the home office.
+NeighborhoodScout's analysis found that 27.9% of residents worked from home.
+This may not seem like a large number, but Scout's research shows that this is a higher percentage of people working from home than 98.0% of the neighborhoods in America.
 Often people who work from home are engaged in the creative or technological economy, such as is found in areas around Boston, and in Silicon Valley.
 Other times, people may be engaged in other businesses like trading stocks from home, or running a small beauty salon.

-Did you know that the Upper Montclair neighborhood has more Eastern European and Armenian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Upper Montclair neighborhood has more Lebanese and Irish ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 3.9% of this neighborhood's residents have Eastern European ancestry and 1.3% have Armenian ancestry.
+In fact, 1.7% of this neighborhood's residents have Lebanese ancestry and 24.9% have Irish ancestry.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.